 • Fuel: The last petrol pump before Badrinath is at Joshimath.
 Fill up there.

-• Altitude: Mana is at 10,500 Ft.
+• Altitude: Mana is at 10,500 Ft (3,200 m).
 If you are coming directly from the plains, acclimatize in Joshimath (6,150 Ft) for at least one night before heading up.
-Mild AMS symptoms (headache, breathlessness) are possible.
+Mild AMS symptoms (headache, breathlessness) are possible at this altitude, especially if you rush up from lower elevations.

 • Water: Carry a reusable water bottle and refill at natural streams along the way.
 It will keep you hydrated and help save the Himalayas from plastic garbage.
 Every tiny step counts 🙂